 LANDON BANNISTER (President)

 Landon has been working in the lighting industry for over 20 years and is a passionate advocate for the important role lighting plays in the human experience of the built environment.
-He is a current Member of IESANZ and sits on the local CMC where he is heavily involved in lighting education.
-He is also President of International Dark- Sky Association Tasmania Inc and a member of the Australasian Dark Sky Alliance.
+He is a current Member of IESANZ and is the Chair of the Technically Committee at the Australasian Dark Sky Alliance.

 JENNIFER NIchOLS (Treasurer)